 - Warranty claims are handled by individual authorised dealers.
 The customer should contact the dealer/original point of purchase for warranty work.
 Instruments purchased from unauthorised dealers (some are listed on the Godin web site) will not be covered.

 - All Godin guitars are covered by a limited lifetime warranty.
 Electronics and parts are covered for one year only.

-- The warranty is honourable for the original owner only (ed. - not transferable, which is fairly standard practice).
+- The warranty is honourable for the original owner only (ed. - any remaining warranty is not transferable upon resale, which is fairly standard practice).

-Warrantees are at best somewhat questionable, with the list of caveats usually so long that they become largely useless.
+Warranties are at best somewhat questionable, with the list of caveats usually so long that they often become largely useless.
 I have been unable to find an actual warranty statement on the Godin web site, other than the FAQ material paraphrased above.
-Given that I ordered my Godin xtSA from a store Quebec, Canada, a warranty claim would probably be somewhat, well, impractical ;-)
+Given that I ordered my Godin xtSA from a store in Quebec, Canada, a warranty claim would probably be somewhat ... well, impractical ;-)

 Available Documentation and Support (5/10)

 The provided single page PDF specification sheet hasn't been updated for a while and the specifications therein can't be trusted (e.g. there is no mention of the current Richlite fretboard).
 The user manual is similarly out-of-date, being from around 2005 ;-)